So you're thinking about switching to AT&T.

 - If you're going to buy a new phone from AT&T you'll need to pay off your remaining T-Mobile balance before you can take advantage of any deals for switching to AT&T. This includes any remaining device payments and all months of service left in your contract.

 - If you're bringing your own phone, you need to submit a request for T-Mobile to unlock your device for use on another carrier.
+This wireless provider now allows you to unlock phones through the T-Mobile Device Unlock app.
+The app is only available for Android - you won't find it in the App Store - so you should contact customer service if you need to unlock iPhones.

 Even though most phones will work on both carriers, it's best to check with your new carrier to verify that you can keep your device.
 You will then want to compare cell phone plans available from AT&T to figure out which one best matches your needs and budget.